Madison House Staff

 As an undergraduate at the University of Virginia, Tim was a Madison House volunteer and program director as well as a Lawn Resident during his fourth year.
 In 2005, he was named “Alumni of the Year” by the Madison House Alumni Council.
 Prior to joining the Madison House team, Tim was the Legal Director of the Legal Aid Justice Center’s Immigrant Advocacy Program.
 Tim earned his B.A. and his law degree at the University of Virginia, where he received the Robert F. Kennedy Award for Public Service.

 He began representing migrant farmworkers with the Legal Aid Justice Center in 1999, and in 2001 he established Legal Aid’s northern Virginia branch to work with the region’s day laborers.
 In 2009, the American Constitution Society for Law and Policy awarded Tim with the first David Carliner Public Interest Award, a national award given in recognition of fearless, uncompromising, and creative advocacy on behalf of marginalized people.
 Tim lives in downtown Charlottesville with his wife and two young daughters.
 As the Executive Director at Madison House, Tim is excited to lead an organization that bridges the gap between the University and greater Charlottesville communities.

 Amy joined Madison House in August of 2016 as a graduate assistant.
-She is pursuing her Masters of Education in Higher Education and Student Affairs at the University of Virginia’s Curry School.
+She pursued her Masters of Education in Higher Education and Student Affairs at the University of Virginia’s Curry School.
 Amy is a 2015 graduate of The University of Alabama where she received a Bachelors of Arts in Interdisciplinary Studies.
 She developed her major, called the Sociology of Organizations, by combining the disciplines of sociology, business and nonprofit management.